Documentation of Nkami

 8 Nominalization in Nkami No

-The data for this deposit were collected during the doctoral research of Rogers Krobea Asante, the principal investigator.
+The data for this collection were collected during the doctoral research of Rogers Krobea Asante, the principal investigator.
 The data were collected in September 2013 and August 2014, when Rogers Krobea Asante went on fieldwork in Amankwa (also Amankwakrom) of the Eastern Region, Ghana.

 All the data in this collection can be used for only academic and research purposes.